 When riding your ATV downhill, shift your weight as far to the rear and uphill side of the ATV as possible.
 Move back on the seat and sit with your arms straight.
-Choose a low gear which will allow the engine compression to do most of the braking for you.
+Engine compression will do most of the braking for you.
+For maximum engine compression braking effect, change to 4WD before beginning to descend the hill.
 Improper braking may cause a loss of traction.
 Use caution while descending a hill with loose or slippery surfaces.
 Braking ability and traction may be adversely affected by these surfaces.
 Improper braking may also cause a loss of traction.